 Osteospermum, commonly known as African Daisy, is a striking and versatile flowering plant native to South Africa.
 Osteospermum belongs to the family Asteraceae and is known for its daisy-like flowers that come in dazzling purples and blues to bold oranges and yellows.
-Osteospermum is known for its versatility, as it can be grown as a perennial, annual, or shrub, depending on the climate and growing conditions.
+Osteospermum is considered an annual in the South Carolina Upstate.

 Leaves and Flowers